Computer Sciences : Technical Reports

 Technical reports publish the results of scientific or technical research, often using federal funds.
 The research is performed and reports are produced by companies, universities and government laboratories.
-Most technical reports housed in the Wendt Library Technical Report Center were written under contract to U.S. government agencies.
+Most technical reports housed on campus were written under contract to U.S. government agencies.

 See a comprehensive list of technical report databases in the Database Library

 Citations to unclassified unlimited documents entered into the Defense Technical Information Center's Technical Reports Collection from 1974 to present.
 Also offers full text documents September 1998 to present.
 If full text is not available for a desired report, contact a librarian at Wendt.
 We can request a digitized copy for you.

 A digitized collection of thousands of publications from the CIC libraries (Big Ten) and the University of California System.
 Full-text scans of works that are out of copyright or in the public domain are available for viewing or searching, including thousands of technical reports digitized in partnership with TRAIL (Technical Report Archive & Image Library).